klasiower/yara-rule-porter/README.md

 	parses, im- and exports yara rules from different places

 	options:
 	--help               this help text
 	--debug              show what's going on
 	--verbose            even more information
 	--include pattern    regular expression of filenames to include can be given multiple times
 	                      default: include everything
 	--exclude pattern    regular expression of filenames to exclude can be given multiple times
 	                      default: exclude nothing
+    --dump-rules         print parsed and normalized rules to STDOUT

 # Examples